pallavmahamana/googledictionary-ss/README.md

 # googledictionary-ss
-A nifty node app for getting google dictionary DOM element screenshot
+A nifty node app for getting google dictionary DOM element screenshot.
+It uses Puppeteer as headless browser to take screenshot of DOM element of google dictionary and then upload it to cloudinary, maintaining a Redis instance for all the already looked up words in memory.

+# Working
+(Client) --> Redis --> Cloudinary Bucket Storage -- > googledictionary-ss ( Heroku instance )

+Redis sitting in between makes thing faster as words which are looked up in past are already available in cloudinary storage.

 GET